 - General expenses — Costs for publishers + Costs for the system.

-When exporting, check out whether "Subid"-"Subid4" are ticked.
+When exporting, make sure whether SubID-SubID4 are checked.

-This is how it will look like in the downloaded report:
+This is how it looks like in the exported report:

 The Top 100 publishers (Publishers → Top 100 publishers) rating is made up of ad spaces of the publishers that have shown the best results.
 Pay attention that the data is classified by ad spaces, not by publishers, i.e. one publisher can get to the rating several times if he has several ad spaces and they performed well.
 The rating can be filtered by time and type of activity (clicks, impressions, actions).
 Click opposite the ad space to go to Reports on time filtered for this ad space and the same period.